Inside: 21 of the best holiday treats to bake with your little ones. Tutorials and recipes for Christmas baking with kids that’s fun and easy.

 If you want an even easier way to make a treat out of these, you can get a prepacked kit.
 This is usually not my thing, but with little ones who really want a christmas baking project of their own, its a solid choice.

-4. Cupcakes to Decorate
+4. Christmas Light Cupcakes

 You can make them or you can buy them, but the important part is the decorating!